-Analysis: In AY 2016-2017, the target was not met, as 37 out of the 56 (66%) student projects sampled were judged competent or higher in their ability to identify and incorporate relevant sources.
-Based on the analysis of these results, and to further aid students in their use of relevant sources, we increased instruction in the use of sources beyond the one of primary focus to establish relevant support for their argumentation.
+Analysis: In AY 2017-18, the target was met, as 49 out of 56 (88%) student projects were judged competent or higher in their ability to identify and incorporate relevant sources.
+This represented a 22% increase from the previous year.
+Increased instruction in the relevant use of sources was the reason for this increase.
+Based on the analysis of these results, and to further aid students in their use of relevant sources, faculty increased instruction in the research process and the use of sources beyond the one of primary focus to establish relevant support for their argumentation.
 This instruction took various forms, including worksheets on identifying relevant sources, presentations on sources relevant to a course, resource posts, and overall increased source use requirements.

-In AY 2017-18, the target was met, as 49 out of 56 (88%) student projects were judged competent or higher in their ability to identify and incorporate relevant sources.
-This represents a 22% increase from the previous year.
+In AY 2018-19, the target was not met, as 64 out of 72 (89%) student projects were judged competent or higher in their ability to identify and incorporate relevant sources.
+This represents a 1% increase from the previous year.
 Increased instruction in the relevant use of sources is the reason for this increase.
 Further action will be taken to emphasize the research process and the use of sources beyond the one of primary focus to establish relevant support for their argumentation.

-Decision: Consistent findings from both AY 2016-2017 and AY 2017-2018 provide evidence that the English major successfully fulfills SLO 8.1.
-The AY 2017-2018 results marked a 22% improvement over AY 2016-2017.
-This increase results from increased instruction in the relevant use of sources.
-Analysis of these results in conjunction with our drive for continuous improvement demonstrates that further actions will be taken to sustain and advance students' ability to identify and incorporate relevant sources.
-Our courses will be further refined to increase instruction in the research process and the use of sources beyond the one of primary focus to establish relevant support for their argumentation.
-Because of our improvement, we will be setting our new target at 90% of student work receiving a score of competent or higher on the Rubric for English Major Writing for AY 2018-2019.
+Decision: Based on the analysis of the AY 2018-2019 results, and in conjunction with faculty drive for continuous improvement, in 2019-2020 further actions will be taken to sustain and advance students' ability to identify and incorporate relevant sources.
+Courses will be further refined to increase instruction in the research process and the use of sources beyond the one of primary focus to establish relevant support for their argumentation.
+Because of the improvement, but failure to attain the target, the target will remain at 90% of student work receiving a score of competent or higher on the Rubric for English Major Writing for AY 2019-2020.